 - The organisation’s commitment to maximising resource efficiency, showing true innovation for creative solutions, and the demonstration of waste reduction, elimination and repurposing; (25%)

-- Verifiable assessments across the activities in terms of achieving carbon and waste reduction, integrating sustainable practices, maximising resources, educating workforce and engaging supply chain and partners; (30%)
+- Verifiable assessments across the activities in terms of minimising use of virgin materials and maximising reuse and repurposing, maximising resource efficiency, integrating sustainable practices, , educating the workforce and engaging supply chain and partners; (30%)

 - An overarching strategy to improve core business practices, sustainability and corporate responsibility with support by senior management.
 (15%)